FREE shipping on all orders $74.95 and over.

 Two women walk their dog on-leash with the Crag EX Leash.

-A dynamic leash is a little more forgiving for the stop-and-sniffers and a smoother ride for the the dog and human.
+A dynamic leash (bungee) is a little more forgiving for the stop-and-sniffers and a smoother ride for the the dog and human.
 This is particularly nice when it comes to wearing a leash around your waist for hands-free running and hiking.

 Check out the Roamer™ Bungee Leash (hands-free) and Trail Runner™ Leash (hand-held, pictured below).